defenseunicorns/pepr-excellent-examples/hello-pepr-watch/README.md

 # Watch

-Watch actions are ideal for asynchronous operations that need to respond to resource changes without timeout constraints.
+Pepr `Watch()` actions are ideal for asynchronous operations that need to respond to resource changes without timeout constraints.

 ## Use Watch when you need to: